 Gimbal Camera with 1" CMOS Sensor

-The onboard camera features a first for the Phantom line: a 1-inch 20-megapixel CMOS sensor.
+The onboard camera features a 1-inch 20-megapixel CMOS sensor.
 A custom-engineered lens made up of eight elements is arranged in seven groups.
 The camera boasts a mechanical aperture that eliminates rolling shutter distortion that can occur when taking images of fast moving subjects or when flying at high speed and a mechanical focus.

 1" CMOS Sensor